-Ron was dumbfounded and at the same time delighted.
-Ron said, “I wasn’t even his customer, but I am now!
+Ron was dumbfounded and, at the same time delighted.
+He said, “I wasn’t even his customer, but I am now!
 I used to buy gas at the discount gas station a few blocks away and save a penny a gallon – maybe 20 cents on a tank full.
 Not anymore.
 I now get my gas at the Exxon station.”

 Ron’s story reminded me of Chris Zane, who owns a bike store in Connecticut.
-Known for his amazing customer service, one of Chris’s tactics is to not charge the customer for anything that costs less than a dollar.
+Known for his amazing customer service, one of Chris’s customer service strategies is to not charge the customer for anything that costs less than a dollar.
 For example, a customer who needs a master link, which is a small part that holds the chain together, doesn’t have to pay for it.
 Zane says, “The cost to me is virtually nothing.
 We’re not going to chase the pennies — we’re looking at the long-term effect of giving someone a master link.
 And you should see the look on people’s faces.”
 It turns out the tactic of free costs Zane less than $100 annually.
 A small price to pay for loyal customers who are worth thousands of dollars over time.
-By the way, you can read about Zane’s philosophy about this in his book, available on Amazon.com.
+By the way, you can read about Zane’s philosophy about this in his book.